logzio/dashboard-metrics-extractor/README.md

 ### 1. Start the dashboard metrics extractor

-You can start the dashboard metrics extractor either by running it via a python script or via an executable.
+You can start the dashboard metrics extractor either by running it as a python script or as an executable.

-To start the dashboard metrics extractor via a python script:
+To start the dashboard metrics extractor as a python script:

 1. Clone the repository `git clone https://github.com/logzio/dashboard-metrics-extractor.git`
 2. Run the script as follows: